 The most common usage of wild cherry bark is as a cough suppressant because it contains the chemical amygdalin, which is used to relieve coughing by blocking the cough reflex.
 The ingredients in wild cherry bark have an astringent effect on tissues, ease smooth muscle spasms, and lessen inflammation.

-◉ Help Reduce inflammation: One of the best meals to reduce inflammation is cherries.
-Research assessing cherries' potential to lessen discomfort and damage to muscles after intense exercise was published in the Journal of International Society of Sports Nutrition.
+◉ Help Reduce Inflammation: One of the best meals to reduce inflammation is cherries.
+Research assessing cherries' potential to lessen discomfort and damage to muscles after intense exercise was published in the Journal of the International Society of Sports Nutrition.
 Over the course of a 24-hour period, 54 fit runners ran an average of 16 miles in the research.
 For seven days leading up to the race, participants drank 355-milliliter bottles of tart cherry juice or a placebo cherry drink twice a day.
 After the race, both groups reported feeling more pain, but the cherry juice group felt much less pain than the placebo group.
 Tart cherries are believed to have anti-inflammatory qualities, which explains this.
 Because the cherries might lower inflammation, the amount of soreness in my muscles after the run was minimal.
 Journal of Nutrition released a second study that examined ten healthy women between the ages of 22 and 40.
 After fasting all night, the ladies had two portions of luscious cherries.
-The results of the pre- and post-cherry dosage blood and urine samples show that cherries reduced plasma urate, blocked inflammatory pathways, and reduced inflammation.
+The results of the pre- and post-cherry dosage blood and urine samples show that cherries decreased plasma urate, blocked inflammatory pathways, and reduced inflammation.
 Uric acid is the source of plasma urate, a salt.

 Buy wild cherry bark powder from the health food store in the USA, Alive Herbals.